 We appreciate and wish to thank you for the opportunity to be of service to you on this project.
-If we can be of additional assistance during materials testing-quality control phase of construction, please call us.
+If we can be of additional assistance during the foundations explorations, and materials testing-quality control phase of construction, please call us.